florimondmanca/remote-maths/README.md

 Listening on localhost:4043
 ```

-In another terminal session, you can start a client and do some maths:
+In another terminal session, you can start a client and start doing some maths:

 ```bash
 $ python client.py
 > 2**3
 8
 ```

+To stop either the server or a client, simply use `Ctrl+C`.

 ## Security